ghostop14/gr-grnet/README.md

 # gr-grnet
 GNURadio TCP and UDP source and sink blocks completely rewritten in C++ with Boost.
-The UDP block has some additional header/crc options that can be optionally enabled as well:
+The UDP block has some additional header options that can be optionally enabled as well:

 Header/CRC

 None (raw byte stream)

-0xFFFFFFFF sync + leading 32-bit sequence number
+64-bit sequence numbers

-sync + leading 32-bit sequence number + 32-bit data size
+64-bit sequence numbers + 16-bit data size

-sync + leading 32-bit sequence number + 32-bit data size + trailing crc32 (note this will be a 64-bit unsigned long)
+CHDR (64-bit)

 ## Building
-This module requires zlib for the crc32 calculations in the UDP module.
-You can install it with 'apt-get install zlib1g-dev' if it's not already present.
+This module requires zlib for the crc32 calculations in the UDP module and libpcap for the PCAPUDPSource block.
+You can install them with 'apt-get install zlib1g-dev libpcap-dev' if it's not already present.

 Build is pretty standard: